evaletolab/node-postfinance/README.md

 ## Main usage
 The purpose of this project is to provide a simple and intiutive API to handle the postfinance gateway.
 This API mainly focus on the DirectLink and Alias modules.
-It's bean designed to work on server side.
+It has bean designed to work on server side.

 #### Credential
 Node postfinance API is based on the original idea from [Daimyo](https://github.com/HerdHound/Daimyo).